-Guest Speakers:
+Guest Speakers

-I will also be scheduling one or two guest speakers that have deep experience in policy implementation.
+There will also be one or two lecture sessions with guest speakers that have deep experience in policy implementation.

-Schedule:
+Content Schedule:

-Week 1: Frameworks for implementing monetary policy: the case of inflation targeting.
+Week 1 and 2: Frameworks for implementing monetary policy: the case of inflation targeting.

 Inflation targeting involves the public announcement of medium-term numerical targets for inflation with an institutional commitment by the monetary authority to achieve these targets.
-In recent years, a number of central banks, both in industrialized and emerging markets countries, have adopted this strategy for monetary policy.
+In recent years, several central banks, both in industrialized and emerging markets countries, have adopted this strategy for monetary policy.
 The framework allows a central bank "constrained discretion," rather than as an ironclad policy rule in the Friedman sense.
 Still, the adoption of a numerical target for inflation poses many operational questions (challenges) that policymakers must address.
-In this session we will discuss the potential of the inflation-targeting approach for making monetary policy more coherent and transparent and for increasing monetary policy discipline.
+In this session we will discuss the potential of the inflation-targeting approach for making monetary policy more coherent and transparent, and for increasing monetary policy discipline.
+Other topics covered in the lectures will be the role of the exchange rate in an IT regime and the crucial importance of an independent central bank to control inflation.
 We will also review one case study of successful IT Implementation in an emerging market economy.

 - 1. Central Bank of Chile (2020).
-"Chile's Monetary Policy Within an Inflation-Targeting Framework". - 2.
+"Central Bank of Chile: Monetary Policy in an Inflation-Targeting Framework". () - 2.
 Svensson, Lars (2010).
 "Inflation Targeting."
 NBER Working Paper No. 16654. () - Hofman D.; Chamon M.; Deb P.; Harjes T.; Rawat U. and Yamamoto I. (2020) "Intervention Under Inflation Targeting-When Could It Make Sense?"
 International Monetary Fund Working Paper 20/9. - 4.
 Adler G.; Chang K.S. and Wang Z. (2020).
 "Patterns of Foreign Exchange Intervention under Inflation Targeting."
-International Monetary Fund Working Paper 20/69. () - 5.
+International Monetary Fund Working Paper 2020/69. - 5.
 Carriére-Swallow Y.; Jácome L.; Magud N. and Werner A. (2016).
 Central Banking in Latin America: The Way Forward.
-IMF Working Paper 16/197. () - 6.
+IMF Working Paper 2016/197. () - 6.
 World Bank (2015).
 "The Emerging Markets Monetary Policy Dilemma".
 LAC Semiannual Report.
 World Bank, Washington, DC.
 Chapter 2. - 7.
 Hammond, Gill.
 (2011).
 "State of the Art of Inflation Targeting".
 Centre for Central Banking Studies Handbook-No. 29.
 London: Bank of England. - 8.
 Roger, Scott.
 (2010).
 "Inflation Targeting Turns 20".
 Finance & Development.
 March: 46-49. - 9.
 Bank of International Settlements (2019).
 "Monetary policy frameworks in EMEs: inflation targeting, the exchange rate and financial stability".
 BIS Annual Economic Report. () - 10.
 Sarwat Jahan S. (2017).
 "Inflation Targeting: Holding the Line".
 Finance & Development.
 Back to basics: Economic concepts explained.
 72-73. ()